The American home cook is gregarious, generous, and, usually, a bit goofy. She excels at creating food that is plentiful and tasty.

 Sometimes, though, branded ingredients do matter.
 Our no-bake cheesecake is 1000% more delicious with Lotus Biscoff as the biscuit base.
 Also, we adore Matthews Cotswold Flours and use them in many of our bakes.
 It isn’t mandatory to use their brand but they do offer a superior product (and we get the benefit of being able to Shop Local).

-American Home Cooking Recipes
+American Home Cooking

 We started with our own knowledge and various cookbooks and recipe boxes gathered from three generations of our American family to create our collection of traditional American recipes.

-American Home Cook Recipes
+The Making of an American Home Cook

 Before the Internet, we had to collect, swap and catalog our own recipes.
 When getting married, it is the tradition that you have a wedding shower – usually hosted by one of your Aunts.
 This is sort of like an afternoon tea with your extended female family so that they can “shower” you with gifts, advice and well wishes.